garrettgman/garrettgman.github.io/foundations.md

 ![](/images/fa.png)

 Noise in your data is not a cause for defeat.
 As long as you capture the most influential variables in a law, and do not let measurement errors get so big that they swamp your data, you are likely to find a pattern that will point to the law.

+### 1.1.3 Statistical associations

+Data sets reveal more than natural laws.
+They also display a second type of relationship between variables, known as a _statistical association_.
+You can think of a statistical association as a natural law that operates at the group level.

+For example, there is a statistical association between the height of a child and the heights of his or her parents.
+Children of tall parents tend to be tall and children of short parents tend to be short.
+However, there is no law that determine a child's exact height.

 ## Correlations